 Gingivitis and injurySometimes gingivitis can be triggered by an injury or trauma, especially when you brush your teeth aggressively or when food debris, such as a piece of popcorn, gets stuck between the teeth and irritates the gums.

-Gingivitis due to autoimmune diseasesIn some autoimmune diseases, such as pemphigus vulgaris and mucous membrane pemphigoid, antibodies made by the body attacks the gum cells.
+Gingivitis due to autoimmune diseasesIn some autoimmune diseases, such as Pemphigus Vulgaris and Mucosal Pemphigoid, antibodies made by the body attack its gum tissue.

 Symptoms include painful ulcerations that develop slowly.
-The lesions may improve or worsen.
+The lesions may get better or worse.
 But usually, they are persistent and chronic.

 Drug-induced gingivitisSome medications, such as nifedipine, phenytoin, and cyclosporine can cause gingival overgrowth.

-This swelling makes the gums more sensitive to inflammation resulting in gingivitis.
+Swelling makes the gums more susceptible to inflammation, which leads to gingivitis.

-PeriodontitisIf left untreated, gingivitis can develop into periodontitis leading to severe periodontal tissue destruction.
+PeriodontitisIf left untreated, gingivitis can develop into periodontitis leading to severe tissue destruction.

 Periodontitis is the result of the interaction of many factors.
 It depends on specific bacteria that can invade and destroy our tissues.